JustAn0therDev/mail_handler/README.md

 A list of e-mail addresses to forward the requested message, **if requested**.

-Each item in the list must be separated by ", " (comma, space).
+Each e-mail address in the list must be separated by ", " (comma, space).

 `TO=emailOne@domain.com, emailTwo@domain.com`